CodeSmore/VR-Minis/README.md

 ![](https://github.com/CodeSmore/VR-Minis/blob/main/Gifs/TargetPracticeV4.gif)

-Features: Optimization for detailed envrionments, tweening to make things pop, simple interactions with triggers, and is more fun than it should be :D
+Features: Optimization for detailed envrionments, tweening to make things pop, simple interactions with triggers, and is more fun than it has any right to be.

 ## BlackJack

 ![](https://github.com/CodeSmore/VR-Minis/blob/main/Gifs/BlackJackDemo.gif)

-Features: Async functionality for sequenced events, animations through lerping, standard blackjack gameplay including doubling down
+Features: Async functionality for sequenced events, animations through lerping, standard blackjack gameplay including doubling down.